Sneakycloud/Conformal_seg_with_RGB/src/README.md

 If desired then parameters can be changed in the controller.py:
 - Epochs = 50
 - Batch_size = 16
 - Mode = "RGB", "D", "RGBD" or "TMC".
-Where each corresponds to their spesific model as outlined in our study.
+Where each corresponds to their specific model as outlined in our study.
 - Seed = 42.
 This was for consistent testing but may be adjusted as required

 There are some other parameters that may want to be adjusted based on the use_case in rgbd_train() in ``train.py`` which is also located in [tools](tools/) directory.